Passage East: Car ferry

 Passage East Ferry Company Limited, which has been in operation since 1982, links the village, and County Waterford as a whole, with County Wexford, specifically the village of Ballyhack.
 A journey on the company's vessel, The Tintern, which has a capacity for 28 cars, saves motorists a road journey of approximately 55 km.
 There has been some local concern in recent years about the level of traffic through the village generated by the car ferry.

 Bus service

-Suirway operate a bus route linking Passage East to Waterford.
-Some buses operate via Dunmore East.
+TFI Local Link operate the bus route 358, linking Passage East to Waterford, Dunmore East and Tramore.

 Sport

 The local GAA club, Passage GAA, concentrates on hurling.
 Its best known players are Sean Cullinane and Eoin Kelly.
 Eoin Kelly won Passage's first All-Star award in 2008.
 The football club associated with the Passage area is Gaultier.